Borei17/Qt-source/SwipeView.md

 This attached property holds the view that manages this child item.

 It is attached to each child item of the SwipeView.

-© 2019 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
-The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
-Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
-All other trademarks are property of their respective owners.